Geofence & Advanced Location Tower Dump

-It's just past midnight and three drive-by shooting just occurred in your city.
-As luck would have it, no witnesses can be found to identify the vehicle; the victims are not talking...
+It's just past midnight and three drive-by shootings just occurred in your city.
+As luck would have it, no witnesses can be found to identify the vehicle and the victims are not talking...
 Lacking leads, this case could be unsolvable.
-A geofence warrant may be the only solution.
+An Advanced Location Tower Dump or geofence warrant may be the only solution.

 Multi-phase warrant process

-In order to comply with the requirements of US v.
-Chatrie, geofence warrants require a phased approach.
-By segmenting the warrant process into distinct phases, the privacy of unrelated persons can be protected.
+To comply with the requirements of United States v.
+Chatrie, geofence warrants follow a phased approach.
+Breaking the process into separate phases helps protect the privacy of people who are not involved.

 Phase 1